 This release is currently in the test phase and will be delivered in February 2017 .

-For this release we have worked closely with EGI Operations to consolidate the different queries to the Top Bdii and the different extracted figures .
-The results are :
+For this release, the Operations Portal team has worked closely with the EGI Operations to consolidate the different queries to the Top BDII and the different extracted figures .
+The results are the following:

-a summary of the CPU and storage capacities by countries , sites or Operations Centers
+A summary of the CPU and storage capacities by countries , sites or Operations Centers;

-a geographical map with the distribution of sites with a VO filter
+A geographical map with the distribution of sites with a VO filter;

-some additions in the faulty publications : bad HEPSPEC , mismatches between the different benchmarks , negative values for jobs
+Some additions in the faulty publications : bad HEPSPEC , mismatches between the different benchmarks , negative values for jobs.

 This release has been also focused on the documentation of the different features and the access to the API .
 Feedback on satisfaction

-Who was involved in testing and what the outcome of the review was

-Prioritization and testing is done by dedicated Operations Portal Advisory and Testing Board (OPAnTG) coordinated by EGI Operations team .
-To complete this test phase we have worked on the automation of tests .
-Unit and acceptance tests are done through docker piloted by GitLab CI server .
+Prioritization and testing has been done by dedicated Operations Portal Advisory and Testing Board (OPAnTG) coordinated by EGI Operations team .
+Furthermore, the Operations Portal team has worked on the automation of tests .
+Unit and acceptance tests are now done through Docker piloted by GitLab Continuous Integration server .

-If tests are failing they are not propagated to the test infrastructure .
-Complementary to these tests we use a SonarQBE instance to inspect the quality of code .
+If tests are failing, new features are not propagated to the test infrastructure .
+This allows to perform a first bug filter before manually tests are executed.
+Complementary to these tests, the team also adopted a SonarQBE instance to inspect the quality of code .

+The architecture of the Operations Portal automatic test suite is described below.

+As result, a minor number of bugs have been identified by the testing team in the most recent releases.

+Figure 3.
+Operations Portal - Automatic test suite.

 Plan for Exploitation and Dissemination

-This section should provide a plan for exploitation and dissemination (PEDR) of the project results documented in this deliverable.
-If a plan was already provided in an earlier deliverable, then this plan should provide an update.
-The content will be used to update the catalogue of project results (http://go.egi.eu/egi-engage-results) and to develop an overall PEDR for the whole project.
-You can create as many tables as the number of results being described.